theupdateframework/pep-on-pypi-with-tuf/README.rst

 least two members must sign the *root* role).

-The *targets* role will be used only to sign for the static delegation of all targets to the *binned* role.
+The *targets* role will be used only to sign for the static delegation of all targets to the *bins* role.
 Since these target delegations must be secured against attacks in the event of a compromise, the keys for the *targets* role MUST be offline and independent from other keys.
 For simplicity of key management without sacrificing